 We briefly recall the construction of the category of mixed Tate motives given in the paper of Bloch and Kriz (\cite{BK}).
 Let $\bold k$ be a subfield of $\CC$.
 Bloch defines a graded DGA $N_{\bold k}$ of algebraic cycle complexes of $\bold k$.
-The $0$-th cohomology $\cal H=H^0(B(N_{\bold k}))$ of the bar complex $B(N_{\bold k})$ of $N_{\bold k}$ becomes a commutative Hopf algebra with a grading $\cal H=\oplus_r\cal H_r$.
-They define the category of mixed Tate motives as that of graded comodules over the Hopf algebra $\cal H$.
+The $0$-th cohomology $\chi_N:=H^0(B(N_{\bold k}))$ of the bar complex $B(N_{\bold k})$ of $N_{\bold k}$ becomes a commutative Hopf algebra with a grading $\chi_N=\oplus_r(\chi_N)_r$.
+They define the category of mixed Tate motives as that of graded co-modules over the Hopf algebra $\chi_N$.
 They also define the $\ell$-adic and the Hodge realization functors from the category of mixed Tate motives over $\Spec(\bold k)$ to that of $\ell$-adic Galois representations of the field $\bold k$, and that of mixed Tate Hodge structures.
-The papers \cite{G} is one of the works based on this construction.
+The paper \cite{G} is one of the works based on this construction.

 In \cite{BK}, they also present an alternative construction of the Hodge realization functor using integral of logarithmic differential forms $\omega_n$ on $P^n$.
 For this they assume the existence of a certain DGA $\cal D\cal P$ of topological chains satisfying the following conditions.